hendersonreed/hendersonreed.github.io/src/pages/events/sudo.md

+# SUDO

-## The Society for Unrealized Digital Occurences: SUDO
+## The Society for Unrealized Digital Occurences

 - what: making fun/weird stuff with computers
 - when: Wednesday evenings from 6pm to 8pm.